Lamprey Technical Workgroup

 Adult Passage & EngineerinG

 Develops guidance and shares information across parties and regions to improve upstream adult lamprey passage.
-Contact the subgroup lead – Ann Gray (USFWS) for more information.
+For more information, contact the subgroup lead – Ann Gray (USFWS).

 Tagging

 Explores and investigates issues related to tagging lampreys at all life stages.
-Contact the subgroup lead – Bob Mueller (PNNL) for more information.
+For more information, contact the subgroup lead – Katherine Deters (PNNL).

 Ocean

 Works to identify the many information gaps in the ocean phase of the life history of anadromous lampreys (Western River Lamprey and Pacific Lamprey).
-Contact the subgroup lead – Laurie Porter (CRITFC) for more information.
+For more information, contact the subgroup co-leads – Laurie Porter (CRITFC) and Laurie Weitkamp (NOAA Fisheries).

 JEDDI

 The Juvenile Entrainment, Dredging, and Dewatering Investigations (JEDDI) subgroup develops guidance and shares information across parties and regions to inform BMGs relative to screening/entrainment, dredging, dewatering and in-water work.
-Contact the subgroup lead – Joe Skalicky (USFWS) for more information.
+For more information, contact the subgroup lead – Joe Skalicky (USFWS).

 Genetics & eDNA

 Keeps the LTWG informed on new genetics research and developments related to lampreys, how it can inform management and monitoring strategies, and ensures current state of knowledge is accounted for in LTWG recommendations and documents.
-Contact the subgroup lead – Kellie Carim (USFS).
+For more information, contact the subgroup lead – Kellie Carim (USFS).

 SOLAR

 The Subgroup on Other Lamprey Species Anadromous and Resident (SOLAR) focuses on native lampreys of the West Coast of North America, with a particular emphasis on lampreys other than Pacific Lamprey.
 Goals of acquiring and documenting information resources on lampreys, identifying biological and management associations between species, filling information gaps, and prioritizing/recommending research, monitoring, and evaluation projects.
-Contact the subgroup co-leads – Trent Sutton (UAF) and Katie Drew (BLM) for more information.
+For more information, contact the Lamprey Technical Workgroup Chair, Julie Harris (USFWS).

 Restoration

 Develops guidance and shares information across parties and regions to consider and integrate lampreys into restoration.
-Contact the subgroup lead – Christina Wang (USFWS) for more information.
+For more information, contact the Lamprey Technical Workgroup Chair, Julie Harris (USFWS).

 Abundance Based Goals

 Explores what is needed to establish abundance based goals to reach a healthy and harvestable status of Pacific Lamprey.
-Contact the subgroup lead – Laurie Porter (CRITFC) for more information.
+For more information, contact the subgroup co-leads – Ralph Lampman (YNF), Tod Sween (NPT), and Laurie Porter (CRITFC).

 Outreach

 Goal of enhancing awareness of Pacific Lamprey and PLCI through outreach and education.
-Contact subgroup lead – Nicole Shepherd or Sophia Troeh for more information.
+For more information, contact subgroup co-leads – Nicole Shepherd (USFWS) and Sophia Troeh (USFWS).

 Barriers to Tidal Connectivity

 Develops guidance and shares information across parties and regions to improve understanding of and reduce barriers to tidal connectivity for lampreys.
-Contact the subgroup lead – Christina Wang (USFWS) for more information.
+For more information, contact the Lamprey Technical Workgroup Chair, Julie Harris (USFWS).

 Contaminants

 Develops guidance and shares information across parties and regions to improve understanding of contaminants on lampreys.
-Contact the subgroup lead – Elena Nilsen (USGS) for more information.
+For more information, contact the subgroup co-leads – Ralph Lampman (YNF) and Cynthia LeDoux-Bloom (CA DWR).

 Partnerships for the Aquaculture of Lampreys

 Provide a venue to share and discuss technical information related to hatchery artificial propagation, rearing, and holding of Pacific Lamprey as well as other lamprey species.
-Contact the subgroup co-leads – Ralph Lampman (YNF) and John Hume (MSU) for more information.
+For more information, contact the subgroup co-leads – Ralph Lampman (YNF) and John Hume (MSU).

 Technical Resources from PLCI Partners